NTmuir/NTM_Physical_Based_Battery_Model/README.md

 ![image](https://user-images.githubusercontent.com/83457561/193083366-2ab0efb3-ecda-4ed0-a529-c63e68b47022.png)

-This yielded a 38% improvement in fitness of RMSE voltage which is clearly evident in capturing the dynamics!
+This yielded a 38% improvement in fitness of RMSE voltage which is clearly evident in capturing more of the dynamics!
 Summarized below is the change in parameter values:

 ![image](https://user-images.githubusercontent.com/83457561/193083768-0be65a26-8a90-42e7-95b7-aeb3dd61dc2d.png)